Beauty and bounty

 What to see this season

 Come and enjoy our new herbaceous garden this season.
 We've re-created the cutting garden that was here in the 1920s - designed specifically to supply the mansion with floral displays throughout the growing season.
-We've decided to do the same, using the flowers from the herbaceous garden for the mansion urns and tearoom tables: there's plenty of space to sit and enjoy the sun too.
+We've decided to do the same, using the flowers from the herbaceous garden for the mansion urns and tearoom tables: there's plenty of space to sit and enjoy the autumn sun too.

 Our gardeners can often be found out planting, picking and planning the latest developments.
 They’re also around on some special Walled Garden events where you can drop in to find out more about some of their seasonal tasks.